mwpenny/portal64-still-alive/documentation/levels/cutscenes/activate_signage.md

 | Name                  | Description                                             |
 | --------------------- | ------------------------------------------------------- |
 | `TEST_CHAMBER_NUMBER` | The number of the test chamber to activate the sign for |

+## Notes

+All other signage objects will be deactivated (turned off and hum sound stopped).